cwlin0131/cwlin0131/README.md

 Since 2022, **Portaly** has grown into a business toolkit used by **200,000+ creators**, scaling to **24x ARR in two years**.
 Along the way we won [Product of the Day](https://www.producthunt.com/products/portaly) on Product Hunt (2023) and were selected as **Taiwan's Top 30 Startups** the same year.

 Our next chapter is about **builders**, who I believe are the next generation of creators.

-**Portaly Vibe** is your AI Product Growth Engineer.
-The OS for solopreneurs and small AI teams to run end-to-end product growth autonomously.
+It is an AI Product Growth Engineer made for solopreneurs and small AI teams to run end-to-end product growth autonomously.

 ### What I love